-Longwood University recognizes the importance of compliance with Federal Requirement 4.5, which requires the university to maintain a record of written student complaints which must be made available to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) upon request.
+Longwood University recognizes the importance of compliance with Federal Requirement 4.5, which requires the university to maintain a formal record of written student complaints which must be made available to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) upon request.

-All units that receive and resolve or respond to written student complaints from currently enrolled students related to the mission of Longwood University are required to maintain a complaint log and supporting documentation.
+All units that receive and resolve or respond to formal written student complaints from currently enrolled students related to the mission of Longwood University are required to maintain a complaint log and supporting documentation.
 Complaint logs will be analyzed once per year to determine if there are systemic issues that require improvement.

 Students complaining about actions concerning matters unrelated to their roles as students may complain directly to the appropriate office, but there is no requirement that any such office keep a log of those complaints.